It’s eerie how much today was like that day. It was bright, beautiful, and cool, just like today.

-I struggled out of bed into my living room and turned on some morning news program as was my custom at the time.
-Every morning the same cheery cast of characters telling me banal stories that had no importance in my life.
+I struggled out of bed into my living room and turned on some morning news program, as was my custom at the time.
+Every morning the same cheery cast of characters told me banal stories that had no importance in my life.
 I got a cup of coffee and sat down on the futon in a daze of sleep and my usual morning “cheeriness.”

-bq.
-Today is beautiful and now over to Sheri with the traffic report…
+Today is beautiful, and now over to Sheri with the traffic report…

 Nothing important.
 Boring.
 I turned off the sound on the morning news and focused on assembling my computer in the corner of my living room.
-I had just gotten a new freelance design job and decided I was going to go to work late in order to put my computer together and get it all running for the big job.
-It took me about 15 minutes and I hopped into the shower to congratulate a job well done with a good scrub.
+I had just gotten a new freelance design job and decided I would go to work late to put my computer together and get it all running for the big job.
+It took me about 15 minutes, and I hopped into the shower to congratulate a job well done with a good scrub.

-Getting out of the shower I toweled myself off and heard a dull _thud_ that sounded like a car backfiring nearby.
-I looked at the television, the news people were still happily chirping soundlessly and I turned off the television. looking at the clock, I realized I was really late and got dressed and got out of the house in minutes.
+I toweled myself off from the shower and heard a dull thud that sounded like a car backfiring nearby.
+I looked at the television, the news people were still happily chirping soundlessly, and I turned off the television.
+Looking at the clock, I realized I was late, got dressed, and got out of the house in minutes.
 I had gotten as far as the subway entrance when I noticed people coming out of the subway station.
 One of the people leaving mentioned something about an accident.
-Being the pessimist I am, and needing information from _authorized personnel_ I decided to get information from the subway clerk and continued into the station.
+Being the pessimist I am and needing information from authorized personnel I decided to get information from the subway clerk and continued into the station.

 It didn’t take me long to realize that this was serious.
 No trains.
-Nothing running.
+Nothing was running.
 Go home.
 I walked across the street, back to my apartment, and saw a few people walking towards the Connecticut Muffin.
 I went back upstairs and turned on the television.
-These were not the people I remembered.
-They were not cheery, but instead looked like ghosts and flash the picture changed to the Twin Towers one had a gash along it’s side and was smoking.
-I turned up the volume and heard the reports now coming in about a plane hitting tower 1, then as if in replay an explosion in tower 2 and the second plane hit.
-Then as before, a dull _thud_ from outside.
+These were different from the people I remembered.
+They were not cheery, but instead looked like ghosts and flash; the picture changed to the Twin Towers one had a gash along its side and was smoking.
+I turned up the volume and heard the reports about a plane hitting tower one as if in a replay, an explosion in tower two and the second plane hit.
+Then as before, a dull thud from outside.

 It was at this point that I realized this was not accidental.
-It was terrorism and not bad flying as I had initially rationalized it.
-Family called me making sure I was alright, Phone calls disconnected mid call.
+It was terrorism and not bad flying, as I had initially rationalized it.
+Family called me, making sure I was alright.
+The phone call disconnected mid-call.
 It was all very confusing.

-My girlfriend, at the time, got through and asked me to pick her up at the Brooklyn Botanical Garden where she worked.
-As I was on he phone the first tower fell and this time I heard it before the television showed it.
-It was a rolling noise like dragging a concrete block across a concrete floor.
+My girlfriend at the time got through and asked me to pick her up at the Brooklyn Botanical Garden, where she worked.
+As I was on the phone, the first tower fell; this time, I heard it before the television showed it.
+It was a rolling noise, like dragging a concrete block across a concrete floor.
 The rest of the day was a bit of a blur.
 I got my girlfriend.
-We barricaded ourselves in the apartment, I got a kitchen knife and had it at the ready fearing the poisonous cloud of gas that would soon be released by the terrorists.
+We barricaded ourselves in the apartment.
+I got a kitchen knife and had it at the ready.
+We feared the poisonous cloud of gas that the terrorists would soon release.
 The poison gas never came.
 Nor did the terrorists.
 It was a panicky time.

 All I can remember from the days after was what would come to be known as “the smell.”
 It was everywhere.
-You would choke from the horrible burned plastic and burning sheet-rock smell.
-It would change with the wind and sometimes you wouldn’t smell anything and then sometimes it would be so thick you’d smell when you got home.
-It went away about two months.
+You would choke from the horrible burned plastic and sheetrock smell.
+It would change with the wind, and sometimes you wouldn’t smell anything, and then sometimes it would be so thick you’d smell it when you got home.
+It went away for about two months.